morrownr/rtl8852bu/README.md

 sudo dkms status
 ```

-Warning: If you decide to do a distro upgrade, which will likely install a
+Warning: If you decide to do a distro upgrade, which will likely install
-new version of kernel such as 5.15 to 6.1, you need to upgrade this driver
+a new version of kernel such as 5.15 to 6.1, you need to update this
-with the newest available code before performing the disto upgrade.
-Use
+driver with the newest available code before performing the disto
-the following commands in the driver directory:
+upgrade.
+Use the following commands in the driver directory:

 ```
 git pull